-where FV,av, is the preload evaluated at the most extreme thermal conditions but with the friction coefficients that influence the preload (i.e. and ) taken as the average of their respective upper and lower bounds (see Subsection 5.1.2).
+where FV, nom is the nominal preload

+In case of local bending moment, the impact can be a variation of the spread of the local pressures, without influence on the sum of the compression pressures (due to fasteners preload), and with an increase of the maximum local pressure, which can only have a positive impact on the friction coefficient.
+So the local bending moment can be neglected.

 Slip Resistance For Axial Loaded Joints

-Provided the joint does not slip, the fastener will experience only tensile load.
+Provided the joint does not slip, the fastener can experience only tensile load.
 For the simple joints shown in Figure 9-7 the external axial load FA is partly absorbed in stretching the bolt but is mainly absorbed in releasing the clamped parts.
 The axial load reduces the interface clamping, FK, and thereby reduces the shear load capacity of the joint.